 We will be providing two options:

-1. You will receive an email with a link to our telehealth service if you have a computer/tablet/smartphone with Chrome or Firefox browser capabilities with video and audio.
+1. You will receive an email with a link to our telehealth service if you have a computer/tablet/smartphone with Chrome browser capabilities with video and audio.

 You can test this and watch a YouTube video demonstration.